Marjorie Housepian Dobkin: Biography

 Housepian Dobkin was born in 1922 to Dr. Moses Housepian and his wife Makrouhie Housepian (née Ashjian), Armenian immigrants in New York City, two and a half months after her grandfather was killed by a Turkish soldier during the burning of Smyrna from which her grandmother fled as a refugee.
 Her younger brother was the neurosurgeon Edgar Housepian.
 She attended Barnard College, graduating in 1944.
 She was a professor of literature and writing from 1957 to 1993, as well as associate dean of studies at Barnard from 1976 until 1993.
 Her students included the novelist Margaret Cezair-Thompson.

-Her academic career included: instructor in English at Barnard College (1957–1988), associate dean of studies (1976–1993), professor of English (1988–1993), and 1993–2013: professor emerita (1993–2013).
+Her academic career included: instructor in English at Barnard College (1957–1988), associate dean of studies (1976–1993), professor of English (1988–1993), and 1993–2013: Professor Emerita (1993–2013).

 She lived near Barnard at 425 Riverside Drive.

+Work

+Her books include the novel A Houseful of Love (a New York Times and New York Herald Tribune bestseller) and the history Smyrna 1922: The Destruction of a City.

+He history of Smyrna is considered meticulously researched.
+It is considered the "standard work on the burning and evacuation of Smyrna".
+Most scholars consider it conclusive.